Dos and Don'ts to Boost Your Instagram Marketing

 The conventional wisdom is that four, five, or more hashtags put in a comment on an Instagram post can substantially increase interactions.

 7. Work to boost engagement.

 Keep your followers interested by rewarding them with exclusive content.
 Have them be the first to know about new products, services, or events.
 Use teaser photos to satisfy curiosity about new releases.
-This kind of preview makes your followers feel special and keeps them coming back.
+This kind of preview makes your followers feel special and keeps them returning.

 You are already curating content that subtly promotes your products while building a lifestyle story for your brand.
-Instagram is a good place to share sales, discounts, and any promotions you're running.
+Instagram is a good place to share sales, discounts, and any promotions you run.

-You can take this a step further and reward those who share your content or use your hashtag with particular offers or giveaways.
+You can take this further and reward those who share your content or use your hashtag with particular offers or giveaways.

 8. Don't neglect your captions.

-Just because Instagram is a visual channel, doesn’t mean you can’t make great use of written content as well.
+Just because Instagram is a visual channel doesn't mean you can't make great use of written content, too.
 Captions are the story that gives meaning to the photo.
 Craft captions that make your followers feel a connection.
 Make them think and laugh.

 Write active, inviting captions.
 Don't repeat what's in the image; accentuate it.
 Your followers see the picture and move on to read the caption.
-If they discover a new angle there, they'll go back and take a closer look at the photo.
+If they discover a new angle there, they'll go back and look at the photo.

 A caption can also be a great way to drum up interest in any sort of episodic content (as we mentioned above) that you're creating.
-Explain something from the image that followers may have missed at first glance, and get them to be on the lookout for more by making what you say compelling and teasing what's to come.
+Explain something from the image that followers may have missed at first glance, and get them on the lookout for more by compelling what you say and teasing what's to come.